kojiishi/east_asian_spacing/README.md

 ### Supported Fonts

-The [algorithm] is applicable to any fonts.
+The [algorithm] is language agnostic and is applicable to any CJK fonts.
 Following fonts are tested on each release:
 * [Noto CJK]
 * Meiryo